 Since 1935, PFCU has been providing a safe, secure place for our members to grow their assets.
 In these uncertain times, you can attend to family, friends, work, home and hobbies knowing that PFCU is well-capitalized and poised to meet the challenges of tomorrow.
 PFCU has made sound choices, staying away from risky loan practices and concentrating on responsible members like you.
 We are proud to be very well-capitalized and consistently receive high ratings in our federal exams.
-Each member's funds are federally insured up to $250,000 by the National Credit Union Administration (NCUA), a government agency, with an additional $250,000 of insurance provided by American Share Insurance (ASI), a private insurance company, for a total of $500,000.
+Each member's funds are federally insured up to $250,000 by the National Credit Union Administration (NCUA), a government agency.

 The National Credit Union Administration(NCUA), governed by a three-member board appointed by the President and confirmed by the U.S. Senate, is the independent federal agency that charters and supervises federal credit unions.
 NCUA, with the backing of the full faith and credit of the U.S. government, operates the National Credit Union Share Insurance Fund (NCUSIF), insuring the savings of 80 million account holders in all federal credit unions and many state-chartered credit unions.

 For more information on NCUA share insurance, please visit their website to learn more